Families of relatively exact Lagrangians, free loop spaces and generalised homology: Spectra and Pontryagin-Thom maps

-We assume that $\nu_F$ admits an orientation with respect to $R$, which, by restriction, induces one for $\nu_f$. \begin{LL} After applying $\Sigma^\infty_+ \cdot \wedge R$, $f$ admits a section of $R$-module maps up to homotopy (of $R$-module maps). \end{LL} \begin{proof} We will show that the map $p_f$ constructed above is an equivalence, then $f_! \circ p_f^{-1}$ will be the desired section.
+\begin{RR} We will find ourselves in this situation in the proof of Theorem \ref{Main Theorem}, with $Y = L$, $X = \sP$ a moduli space of suitable holomorphic discs with moving Lagrangian boundary conditions, and $\sW$ a moduli space of moving boundary conditions varying in a family of such boundary conditions. \end{RR} We assume that $\nu_F$ admits an orientation with respect to $R$, which, by restriction, induces one for $\nu_f$. \begin{LL} After applying $\Sigma^\infty_+ \cdot \wedge R$, $f$ admits a section of $R$-module maps up to homotopy (of $R$-module maps). \end{LL} \begin{proof} We will show that the map $p_f$ constructed above is an equivalence, then $f_! \circ p_f^{-1}$ will be the desired section.
 We pick an embedding